hencho108/zettl/README.md

 The main motivation behind this project is to provide a simple, efficient and flexible note-taking solution that is not tied to any proprietary format or application.
 The traditional UI-based note-taking apps often come with a lot of features and complexity, which can slow down the note-taking process.

 ## Markdown as Note-taking Format
-By default, Zettl stores notes in markdown format and I highly recommend keeping it this way.
+By default, zettl stores notes in markdown format and I highly recommend keeping it this way.
 Markdown is a popular format for writing and formatting text in a readable way.
 It provides a simple syntax for formatting text, including headings, bold, italic, lists, links, and more.
 The use of markdown as the note-taking format provides several benefits, including:
 - Easy to Read: The notes are written in plain text, which makes them easy to read and understand.
 The markdown syntax provides a simple way to format the text, making it readable and organized.
 - Portable: The notes are stored in plain text format, which makes them portable and easy to access on any platform.
 They can be stored in a cloud-based service, like Dropbox, and accessed from anywhere.
 - Versatile: The markdown format is widely used and supported by many different applications, making it versatile and easy to use.
 The notes can be opened with a markdown editor like Obsidian if the user wants to have a UI.